Homicide Act 1957: Suicide pact

 Parliament's intention in section 4 was to show some compassion for those who had been involved in a suicide pact but failed to die.
 The reason for the failure might be that the means adopted proved inadequate or the survivor's commitment was fragile.
-In either event, the trauma of involvement in such a pact was considered equivalent to a punishment and that the mandatory life sentence of murder was an inappropriate sentence for such defendants.
+In either event, the trauma of involvement in such a pact was considered equivalent to a punishment and the mandatory life sentence of murder was considered an inappropriate sentence for such defendants.
 Thus the Act provides that where the accused kills a person, or is party to a person being killed, while acting in accordance with a suicide pact, the charge will be reduced from murder to manslaughter.
 A 'suicide pact' is a common agreement between two or more persons providing for the death of all those persons (whether they should take their own lives or those of each other).
 It is a requirement of the defence that the accused herself/himself had a "settled intention of dying in pursuance of the pact".
 This is to avoid the accused entering into a supposed pact with the real intention of committing murder.
 The burden is on the accused to prove that she/he: